 The PhD in Clinical Psychology is suitable for students who wish to study in the area of clinical psychology.
 It generally involves a three year full time or 6 year part-time research programme where the student can intensively study in the area of their choice supervised by experts in the field.
 The MPhil usually takes 2 years full time or 4 years part time.

-The PhD in Clinical Psychology does not provide a qualification in Clinical Psychology, which is distinct from the Doctorate in Clinical Psychology programme.
+NOTE: The PhD in Clinical Psychology does not provide a qualification in Clinical Psychology, which is distinct from the Doctorate in Clinical Psychology programme.
 The PhD is a qualification showing that you have conducted your research in an area relevant to clinical psychology, for instance, schizophrenia, anxiety, depression or traumatic stress.
 It is a purely research degree with no training in clinical skills.

 Qualification and course duration